How to Bill Change Orders on AIA G702/G703

 Change Orders + QuickBooks: Keep the Story Straight

-Many contractors submit pay apps to the GC/owner/lender, then record billing in accounting.
-If QuickBooks is part of your workflow, your biggest goal is keeping the same story consistent: contract value, CO totals, and what was billed this period.
+Many contractors submit pay apps to the GC, owner, architect, or lender, then record the billing in accounting.
+If QuickBooks is part of your workflow, the goal is simple: keep the same story consistent across your contract value, CO totals, and what was billed this period.

 - Does QuickBooks Online do AIA billing?